vladchicos/CTFwriteups/HackTheBox_University_2020/pwn_mirror/README.md

 ```
 The addresses are randomized

-"Talking" to the mirror gives us a memory leak
+"Talking" to the mirror gives me a memory leak
 ```
 Do you want to talk to the mirror? (y/n)
 > y